 The graph above indicates that Kindezi students in both 3rd, 4th, and 5th grades are outperforming both Atlanta Public Schools (APS) and Georgia (GA) in the percentages of students “meeting” and “exceeding” standards on the CRCT.
 No student at Kindezi has ever been retained due to failure of the reading test in 3rd grade or 5th grade which is are high-stakes testing years.
-Note: data on APS and GA are from the ’11-12 school year because more recent data has not yet been released.

 The graph below indicates that Kindezi is generally far outperforming both APS and Georgia in math as well.
 Since this was our weakest area in the previous two years, this was our area of greatest improvement this year.

 The two graphs below indicate that in science and social studies Kindezi is, overall, continuing to significantly outperform Georgia and Atlanta in the number of students meeting and exceeding standards, with the exception of 3rd & 4th grade science.
 To some extent, 5th grade’s superior performance may be a result of the extra hour/day of instruction that they had.
 This extra hour will be added to all grades 3rd and up next year and we expect to see the type of gains that we saw in math last year for science.

 While the rate of passing or failing is one important indicator of a school’s success, another way to analyze and understand testing data is by comparing at the average raw test score.
 The graph below represents the average test scores of Kindezi elementary with the elementary averages for APS and Georgia by subject.
 In all subjects, Kindezi is significantly higher than Georgia and APS elementary schools.